Stability conditions and moduli spaces on the Kuznetsov component of cubic fivefolds: Introduction

 \section{Introduction}

 The study of stability conditions on bounded derived categories of coherent sheaves on varieties was initiated by Bridgeland in \cite{bri07}.
-Bridgeland stability conditions have since been constructed on curves, surfaces, Fano 3-folds, Abelian 3-folds, quintic 3-folds, etc. However, the existence of stability conditions on higher-dimensional varieties remains largely open.
-On the other hand, for a Fano variety $X$, it has a semi-orthogonal component $\Ku(X)$ of $\Dcatb(X)$, known as the Kuznetsov component of $X$, which encodes the interesting geometric information about the variety $X$.
+Bridgeland stability conditions have since been constructed on curves, surfaces, Fano 3-folds, Abelian 3-folds, quintic 3-folds, etc. On the other hand, for a Fano variety $X$, it has a semi-orthogonal component $\Ku(X)$ of $\Dcatb(X)$, known as the Kuznetsov component of $X$, which encodes the interesting geometric information about the variety $X$.
 Extensive research has been conducted on the Kuznetsov component for Fano 3-folds (e.g.\ \cite{kuzFano}), cubic 4-folds (e.g.\ \cite{kuz4fold}), and Gushel--Mukai varieties (e.g.\ \cite{KP_GM}).
 A general method of constructing stability conditions on Kuznetsov components was introduced in \cite{BLMS}.

+After this paper first appeared, Li \cite{Li26} proved that $\Dcatb(X)$ admits Bridgeland stability conditions for every smooth projective variety $X$.
+Meanwhile, the existence of stability conditions on Kuznetsov components remains open in general and continues to be an important problem.